 - Action steps: Have coalition members invite other community agencies and individuals to join.
 Gather list of available resources for physical activity and nutrition and distribute to area businesses.
 Regularly publish articles in newspaper and on website.

-Substance Abuse – Reduce substance abuse to protect the health, safety and quality of life for all, especially children in grades 6-12.
-The ECDHD, Columbus Police Department and Platte County Sheriff’s Department will take the lead in exploring and/or implementing the objectives and actions steps.
+– Reduce substance abuse to protect the health, safety and quality of life for all, especially children in grades 6-12.
+The ECDHD, Columbus Police Department and Platte County Sheriff’s Department will take the lead in exploring and/or implementing the objectives and action steps.
 CCH will provide advice and support as requested.

-Mental Health – Improve mental health through prevention and by ensuring access to appropriate, quality, mental health services.
+– Improve mental health through prevention and by ensuring access to appropriate, quality mental health services.
 The Platte County Mental Health CHIP Group will take the lead in exploring and/or implementing the objectives and actions steps.
 CCH will provide advice and support as requested.

-By resolution of the CCH board of directors at a meeting held on November 12, 2012, this implementation strategy was approved by the board members, and directed to be posted on CCH’s website and attached to its Form 990.
+By resolution of the CCH board of directors at a meeting held Nov.
+12, 2012, this implementation strategy was approved by the board members, and directed to be posted on CCH’s website and attached to its Form 990.